kubevious/kubevious/README.md

 # Community Posts, Reviews and Videos
+- [A Tour of Kubernetes Dashboards](https://youtu.be/CQZCRMUQynw) by Kostis Kapelonis @ Codefresh
 - [Kubevious - Kubernetes GUI that's not so Obvious | DevOps](https://youtu.be/E3giPRiXSVI) by Bribe By Bytes
 - [A Walk Through the Kubernetes UI Landscape](https://youtu.be/lsrB21rjSok?t=403) at 6:47 by Henning Jacobs & Joaquim Rocha @ KubeCon North America 2020
 - [Tool of the Day: more than a dashboard, kubevious gives you a labeled, relational view of everything running in your Kubernetes cluster](https://www.youtube.com/watch?v=jnhyiVs17OE&t=1571s) by Adrian Goins @ [Coffee and Cloud Native](https://community.cncn.io/)